jmstacey/pi-openwebui-bridge/README.md

 The polling interval defaults to 30 seconds and can be changed with `PI_BRIDGE_PROJECTION_SYNC_INTERVAL` or `--projection-sync-interval`.

-To continue a canonical Pi session from Open WebUI, pass either `pi_session_id` or `pi_session_file` in the Open WebUI chat metadata/body.
+To continue a Pi session from Open WebUI, pass either `pi_session_id` or `pi_session_file` in the Open WebUI chat metadata/body.
 The function forwards that metadata to the bridge, which starts Pi with `--session <file>`.
 Projected Open WebUI chat IDs are also mapped back to their Pi session files so normal Open WebUI chat requests can resume the projected Pi session.

-Conflict policy is "good luck!".
-There's no way to determine writers to a session outside the bridge, so play with a session from two computers and what will happen are up to luck.
+## Watch Out!

+The Pi JSONL session files are the source of truth.
+The chats synced to Open WebUI are treated as rebuildable cache.

-The projected Open WebUI records should be treated as a rebuildable cache; Pi JSONL sessions remain canonical for content.
-Deletions are bidirectional for mapped Pi-backed chats: deleting the Open WebUI projection deletes the backing Pi JSONL session, and deleting the Pi JSONL session deletes the projected Open WebUI chat.
+Deletions are bidirectional for mapped Pi-backed chats.
+Deleting the Open WebUI synced chat deletes the Pi JSONL session file, and deleting the Pi JSONL session deletes the previously synced Open WebUI chat.
+Open WebUi chats that use providers other than Pi are not synced back to Pi, so your OpenRouter/Grok/whoever chat's won't suddenly flood into Pi session history.

+Don't play with the same session in Pi TUI and Open WebUI at the same time.
+Session conflict policy from simultaneous use is "good luck!".
+There's no locking in Pi to protect from stomping on sessions.

+This is intended to run on a trusted local network, and dangerously on the server.
+There's no interactive user element for guardrails to protect from wiping your hard drive, for example.
+This bridge was also created with a single-user Open WebUi instance in mind.